 Tyndale first approached Bishop Cuthbert Tunstall (or Tonstall) of London in 1523 to request permission to translate the Bible into English.
 He hoped that the bishop would both authorize his translation work and also provide him with a residential chaplaincy so he could support himself financially during his project.
 The bishop denied both requests and suggested Tyndale look for employment elsewhere.

 Church officials in England, especially in London, did everything they could to intercept copies of Tyndale’s New Testament and destroy them.
 But copies kept appearing, to the chagrin of Bishop Tunstall.
-He hit upon the idea of buying up as many copies as possible within his diocese and then destroying them.
+He hit upon the idea of buying up as many copies as possible.
 Once he accomplished his aim, the bishop held a public burning of these New Testament copies at St. Paul’s cathedral.

 Despite this campaign against Tyndale’s New Testament, new copies kept appearing in England.
 Tunstall then conceived of a plan to buy up large numbers of copies on the Continent before they made their way to England and then destroy these as well.
-The bishop made an agreement with a merchant in Antwerp, Belgium, Augustine Packington, to buy all of Tyndale’s remaining printed New Testaments.
+The bishop made an agreement with Augustine Packington, a merchant in Belgium to buy all of Tyndale’s remaining printed New Testaments.

-Tyndale was made privy to this plot and readily agreed to sell the copies.
+Tyndale was made aware of this plot and agreed to sell the copies.
 He would use the money he received to publish a new edition and have even more copies to distribute.
 The bishop’s plot was foiled.
-In the words of one Edward Halle, a chronicler of the times: "And so forward went the bargain: the bishop had the books, Packington had the thanks, and Tyndale had the money."4
+In the words of Edward Halle, a chronicler of the times: “And so forward went the bargain: the bishop had the books, Packington had the thanks, and Tyndale had the money.”4

 More translation, opposition and Tyndale’s death